 - Must be 18 years or older by start date.

-- Bilingual skills preferred.
+- Bilingual skills a plus.

 - Excellent communication and interpersonal skills.